bontalor/bonta.lor.moe/writeups/_posts/2024-10-14-HTB_Discounted.md

 ![](/assets/imgs/2024-10-14-HTB_Discounted-image-5.png)

-With 5 items in my cart, the discount = $20 and I can intercept the post request to disable the "recalc_discount" data.
+With 5 items in my cart, the discount = $20 and I can intercept the post request to disable the *recalc_discount* data.

 ![](/assets/imgs/2024-10-14-HTB_Discounted-image-6.png)